NixOS/rfcs/rfcs/0145-doc-strings.md

 Nix already offers a bunch of LSPs, e.g., [nil](https://github.com/oxalica/nil), [rnix-lsp](https://github.com/nix-community/rnix-lsp) are the most common ones.

-## Nixdoc
+## nixpkgs Manual tooling

-Nixdoc may be changed to differentiate between regular comments and doc-comments.
-There might be an intermediate phase of transition, where the old Syntax and features are supported in parallel to allow a phase of transition and refactoring of existing documentation comments.
+The current tooling needs to be adopted to this change.
+With supporting the new format the currently existing scope can be retained to build the nixpkgs manual.

-## Documentation generators
+## Enhanced Documentation generators

 We think that a future documentation tool could be out of one of the two following categories.

 - (1) Tools that utilize static code analysis and configuration files.
+(This is the current approach)

-- (2) Tools that use dynamic evaluation to solve for tracking down name and value relationships and provide more accurate documentation with less configuration overhead.
+- (2) Tools that use dynamic evaluation to attach name and value relationships and provides more accurate documentation with less configuration overhead.

   > We could solve such concerns in [`tvix`](https://tvix.dev/) or in `nix`, which could vend a tool that pre-evaluates expressions and gathers their respective documentation.

 For the beginning it seems promising to start with the static approach (1).
-In the long term dynamic approach (2) seems more promising and accurate but requires a much deeper understanding of compilers and evaluators.
+In the long term a dynamic approach (2) seems more promising and accurate but requires a much deeper understanding of compilers and evaluators.
-However the border between those two variants is not strict and the community might even build tools that live in between.
+However the border between those two variants is not strict and we might find future tools that fit our needs just perfectly.

 ## Type